Aysal-Asfia/BigDataProject/Readme.md

 _<div align="center">Figure 3.
 Memory used and disk throughput.</div>_

-As is shown in the figure, our tasks only read data from disk during data processing phase and it did not read and write to disk during training phase.
-This can be explained as the data size is small enough to fit in memory, so there was no need to swap data to disk.
+As is shown in the figure, data was only read from disk during data processing phase and there was no disk read/write during training phase.
+This can be explained as when the data size is small enough to fit in memory, there was no need to swap data to disk.

 ## **IV.
 Discussion and future work**